Great Purge: Intelligentsia

 Sheng Shicai.
-Choibalsan and Shicai organized large-scale purges in Mongolia and Xinjiang.
+Choibalsan and Sheng organized large-scale purges in Mongolia and Xinjiang.

 Western émigré victims

 Victims of the purge included American immigrants to the Soviet Union who had emigrated from the U.S. at the height of the Great Depression to find work.
 At the height of the purge, American immigrants begged the U.S. embassy for passports to leave the Soviet Union.
 Turned away by embassy officials, they were arrested outside by the NKVD.
 Several were shot dead at the Butovo firing range.
 One hundred forty-one American Communists of Finnish origin were executed and buried at Sandarmokh, and 127 Finnish Canadians were shot and buried there.

 Execution of Gulag inmates

-Political prisoners sentenced to the Gulag camps were also executed in large numbers.
+Political prisoners sentenced to the Gulag camps were also executed in large numbers although the majority of Gulag inmates overall were non-political prisoners.
+According to Getty, Rittersporn, and Zemskov, the population of the Gulags increased by 175,487 in 1937 and 320,828 in 1938.
 NKVD Order No. 00447 targeted "the most vicious and stubborn anti-Soviet elements in camps", all "to be put into the first category" (shot).
 The order specified 10,000 executions, but at least three times that number were shot (most in March and April 1938).